rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: VAE and infoVAE only generation algorithms tested.
 Insufficient how well humans can detect real vs. synthetic (relevant for determining how much room remains for improvement).

-Potential Uses: general ideas and methods - data augmentation - may be useful in misinformation settings beyond clickbait, since limited labeled data is a pervasive problem.

 **A Postmortem of Suspended Twitter Accounts in the 2016 U.S. Presidential Election (ASONAM long)**